 How does this happen?
 Well, lawn compaction occurs every time vehicles, or other heavy equipment are used on the lawn.
 Also, kids and pets playing or lots of walking and running on the lawn can make it compact.

-Your lawn needs to aerated if the area has heavy clay soil.
+Your lawn needs to aerated if the area has heavy clay soil, as it is the case with the Chicago area.
 This is because clay soil tends to dry up quickly and becomes compact more compared to other soil types.

 Another time to aerate your lawn is when the thatch gets more than a half-inch thick.
 When the thatch becomes thick, it has the same effect as compaction, in that it prevents the steady flow of water, air, and essential nutrients needed by the soil.
 Lawn aeration helps to penetrate the thatch and help reduce its buildup.